 MOBILE LABS: Body composition scans completed in one of our mobile laboratories will not be claimable through your private health fund.

-SYDNEY & MELBOURNE CLINIC: You may be able to claim the consult portion of the appointment with your private health fund depending on your individual level of cover.
-Please check with your provider if you are covered for an ‘Exercise Physiology Consult’.
+SYDNEY: You may be able to claim the consult portion of your Dietitian consult with your private health fund depending on your individual level of cover.
+Please check with your provider if you are covered for an ‘Dietitian Consult’.
 As all appointments are booked and paid for online, we will issue you a health fund receipt after your appointment so you can lodge a claim with your fund.

 In most cases, you will not be able to claim through Medicare for a Body Composition scan.
 If you are having a Bone Mineral Density scan to assess your risk of Osteoporosis you may be eligible for a rebate and will need to discuss this with your Doctor